Does your child:

 - The need to chew objects or clothing

 As a school we aim to provide all children with daily opportunities and resources to balance their Sensory Nervous Systems in order to maximise every possible learning opportunity.

 - If your child has an OT (Occupational Therapy) programme, but is new to school, we will continue to use that programme here

-- Gemma will liaise with the Occupational Therapy team to arrange an assessment
+- Andrea will liaise with the Occupational Therapy team to arrange an assessment

 - You may be asked to complete a Sensory Questionnaire to provide us with all the information we need

-- Gemma and the OT will then see your child in the school Sensory Gym or their classroom environment
+- Andrea and the OT will then see your child in the school Sensory Gym or their classroom environment

 - An appropriate programme for your child will then be produced with activities to help with their particular sensory needs